topopt/TopOpt_in_PETSc/README.md

 Postprocess results using Python 3: "bin2vtu_v3 #" where # refers to the iteration number

-Visualize using ParaView (version 5.7 or earlier)
+Visualize using ParaView (version 5.7 or later)

 The expected result of the base code is the (but on a coarse mesh!) cantilever beam from:
 Aage, N., Andreassen, E., & Lazarov, B. S. (2015).
 Topology optimization using PETSc: An easy-to-use, fully parallel, open source topology optimization framework.
 Structural and Multidisciplinary Optimization, 51(3), 565–572. https://doi.org/10.1007/s00158-014-1157-0